HiveTrust · A2A Settlement Architecture

 }

-Restart the Manus runtime.
-38 tools appear in the agent's MCP tool list.
+Restart the Manus runtime, and 38 tools show up in the agent's MCP tool list.

-Pass attribution headers so the receipt carries Manus DID + tool name into the Hive ledger.
-Visible immediately in /v1/portal/{tenant}/kpi.first_a2a_tx.
+Pass attribution headers so the receipt carries the Manus DID and tool name into the Hive ledger.
+You'll see it right away in /v1/portal/{tenant}/kpi.first_a2a_tx.

 X-Agent-DID: did:manus:<agent-id>